lmoss/onesharp/_sources/index.md

 course of working on the book I became interested in using all of these computational artifacts, mainly as a way of seeing what would work in a textbook, and what would not.
 Since working in this medium is new to me (and pretty much everyone), I became as interested in those aspects of the project as in the content.
-Some of the featues of  this presentation which are not present in a traditional book are: many more pictures than a traditional printed book contains, especially ones in color;  executable Python code, especially in the beginning chapters; and clickable references to discussions and papers both inside and outside of the book itself.
+Some of the featues of  this presentation which are not present in a traditional book are: many more pictures than a traditional printed book contains;  executable Python code, especially in the beginning chapters; and clickable references to discussions and papers both inside and outside of the book itself.
 In time I hope to add animations to illustrate some of the dynamism that everyone feels with computably enumerable sets which is arrested in any print presentation.
 I also would like to incorporate tools for readers annotate and discuss matters, enabling a community of readers.
-I am not primarily a computability theorist, and so these features of the work are just as compelling to me as the content.
 In short, I am aiming for something which is both a short textbook and an intellectual version of a coffee-table book.

 # Intended audience